Margaret R. Zellner, Ph.D., L.P.,

 and teaches neuroscience to psychotherapists.

-After receiving a B.A. in Semiotics from Brown University and an M.A. in Latin American Studies from New York University, Maggie entered analytic training at NPAP (the National Psychological Association for Psychoanalysis, in New York City).
+After receiving a B.A. in Semiotics from Brown University and an M.A. in Latin American Studies from New York University, Maggie entered analytic training at NPAP (the National Psychological Association for Psychoanalysis, in New York City), where she is now a member.
 She then became interested in how early experience affects the emotional infrastructure in the brain, and began to study neuroscience.

-Maggie has been active with the International Society for Neuropsychoanalysis since its founding in 2000, and is now the Executive Director of the Neuropsychoanalysis Foundation in New York City.
-She is also the editor of Neuropsychoanalysis, an interdisciplinary journal for psychoanalysis and the neurosciences.
+Maggie has been active with the International Neuropsychoanalysis Society since its founding in 2000, and is now the Executive Director of the Neuropsychoanalysis Foundation in New York City.
+She is also the co-editor of Neuropsychoanalysis, an interdisciplinary journal for psychoanalysis and the neurosciences.

 She has developed a specialty in teaching neuroscience to psychotherapists, and has a reputation for being able to describe complex and foreign information about the brain in terms that therapists can understand and relate to.
 She now takes every opportunity to link complex intrapsychic processes to underlying brain mechanisms, so she gets to use terms like “object relations” and “orbitofrontal cortex” in the same sentence.